alkem-io/alkemio/docs/technical-design.md

 The key entities in the model are:
 *   **Challenge:**
-    * **Hub**: where Challenges are hosted, facilitated by a hosting organization.
+    * **Space**: where Challenges are hosted, facilitated by a hosting organization.
     * **Challenge**: the Challenge itself, including the shared understanding, community and tracked collaboration.
     * **Opportunity**: a potential significant step towards the desired outcomes of the Challenge.
 Likely that multiple Opportunities are identified in the context of the Challenge, each with their own lifecycle & that need to be ranked / prioritised.
+    * **Project**: a defined outcome, formalised as an agreement between parties collaborating in the context an Opportunity.
+Potentially multiple projects needed to deliver an Opportunity.
 *   **Community**:
     *   **User**: The primary way of interacting with the platform
     *   **UserGroup**: To allow the aggregation of users into groups, which may or may not have a focal point that is in charge of the group
     *   **Organization**: To reflect legal entities that interact with the platform via one or more users.
-    *   **Profile**: a shared entity across Users, UserGroups and Organizations to represent their Profile in a consistent way.
-It manages the avatar of the entity, tagsets giving meta-data about the entity (e.g. industry, skill sets, intersts) and references for links related to the entity (e.g. website of an organization, linkedin profile for a user etc)
 *   **Context**:
-    * **Context**: The shared understanding, at either Hub, Challenge or Opportunity level.
+    * **Context**: The shared understanding, at either Space, Challenge or Opportunity level.
     * **Ecosystem Model**: A representation (model) of the different types of **ActorGroups + Actors**, plus later the value types each receives / brings into the Ecosystem.
-    * **Aspects**: The aspects to solutions being worked on in the context of the Challenge
 *   **Collaboration**:
-    * **Project**: a defined outcome, formalised as an agreement between parties collaborating in the context an Opportunity.
-Potentially multiple projects needed to deliver an Opportunity.
+    * **Callouts**: How to engage the members of a Community to get their wisdom on issues faced, solutions, others to engage, network etc.
+    * **Posts**: The posts to allow members to contribute
     * **Relation**: an interaction to be tracked between two Users / Organizations / Groups related to a particular Opportunity
 *   **Agents**: representing an entity in the platform in interactions with other entities.
-Entities with Agents include: Users, Organizations, Challenges, Hub etc.
+Entities with Agents include: Users, Organizations, Challenges, Space etc.
     * **Credentials**: a list of credentials held by the Agent.
 Important to note is that there are two types of credentials that can be associated with an Agent (a) simple credentials, which are managed by the platform (b) verified credentials, which are familiar W3C Verified Credentials.
 *   **Authorization Policy**: representing the authorization rules that grant privileges to agents that are interacting with the entity.
     * **Privilege**: a list of potential Privileges such as Create, Read, Update, Delete, Grant that can be required in any particular interaction.

-To facilitate flexible usages of this data model, most key entities have **Tagsets** associated with them, allowing for easy filtering + connecting
-*   Tags allow for a fairly unstructured entity relationship model to be used in a variety of ways.
-*   Tags are held in Tagsets that are named collections of Tags.
+In addition there are some key shared entities that are re-used across the domain model:
+* **Profile**: a shared entity across to represent Profiles in a consistent way.
+It manages tagsets, references, visuals, tagline, description of the entity, providing a flexible way to associated meta-information for the entity.
+  * E.g. tagsets giving meta-data about the entity (e.g. industry, skill sets, intersts) and references for links related to the entity (e.g. website of an organization, linkedin profile for a user etc)

 There is also a *physical data model* that is how the logical data model is stored in the underlying datastore.
 However for using the system that should be hidden from normal usage.